8 Great Summer Hikes in Northern Virginia

 There are two overlapping Wolf Trap Trails, and both offer shady summer hikes by a pretty stream and a small pond.
 While these hikes are short, they include some steep hills so you can get a little workout.
 If you are hiking with kids, they can learn about local nature with the Kids in the Parks app.

 There is plenty of free parking at Wolf Trap, but keep in mind that the park closes two hours before showtimes.
-To avoid concert conflicts and higher temps, mornings are the best time for summer hikes at the park.
+To avoid concert conflicts and higher temps, mornings are best for summer hikes at Wolf Trap.

 Summer Hikes in Northern Virginia Map